bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 The only thing that causes it to scale worse as time goes on is that you have more complexity when it comes to factorization of the polynomial.
 And that's what's visible here in the green.
 So yeah, so 100 peers can essentially get through the protocol in just over 20 seconds, which is pretty impressive.
-So yeah, by using DiceMix instead of the original DC-net, we can achieve guaranteed finality of the message protocol in 4 + 2f rounds, where users anonymously post their equal output fresh addresses.
+So yeah, by using DiceMix instead of the original DC-net, we can achieve guaranteed finality of the message protocol in `4 + 2f` rounds, where users anonymously post their equal output fresh addresses.
 Collisions and disruptions are both effectively dealt with.
 Protocol scales efficiently, and the authors claim that it's a substantial improvement to CoinShuffle, which required users to pass encrypted messages sequentially.
 So, yeah, that's pretty much it.
 I wasn't 100% sure about some parts, but hopefully we can ask questions now.

-## Knapsack and unequal amounts.
+## Knapsack and unequal amounts

 Adam Ficsor: 00:15:41